-The site design regulations of this article, Article 7, apply in the following situations:
+Unless otherwise stated, the site design regulations of this article, Article 8, apply in the following situations:

-660-62.A NEW DEVELOPMENT AND EXPANSIONS
+660-68.A NEW DEVELOPMENT AND EXPANSIONS

-New buildings constructed or enlargement of an existing building by more than 35% of its footprint and at least 2,500 square feet, unless otherwise stated in this article.
+New buildings or sites constructed or enlargement of an existing building by more than 35% of its footprint and at least 2,500 square feet, unless otherwise stated in this article.

-660-62.B NEW LANDSCAPE AND SITE ELEMENTS
+660-68.B NEW LANDSCAPE AND SITE ELEMENTS

-New landscape and site development elements constructed that are regulated by this article, Article 7, such as tree removal, parking or loading areas, outdoor storage areas, and other vehicular areas (e.g. drive-through facilities, fueling stations, vehicular sales lots).
+New landscape and site development elements constructedthat are regulated by this article, Article 8, such as treeremoval, parking or loading areas, outdoor storage areas, and other vehicular areas (e.g. drive-through facilities, fueling stations, vehicular sales lots), that are more than 2,500 square feet.